-The IRS only allows you to use one method: the standard mileage rate or actual automotive expenses like repairs, gas, and maintenance.
-However most users enter both their vehicle expenses and mileage in Hurdlr, because Hurdlr is smart enough to not deduct both when calculating your tax estimates.
+The IRS only allows you to use one deduction method: the standard mileage rate or actual automotive expenses like repairs, gas, and maintenance.
+However, most users enter both their vehicle expenses and mileage in Hurdlr, because Hurdlr is smart enough to not deduct both when calculating your tax estimates.
 This way, you can choose the method that is most advantageous for you.